Name Of Columns In Periodic Table

 Understanding the Periodic Table's Organization

 The periodic table is divided into four blocks: the s-block, p-block, d-block, and f-block.
-These blocks are named after the atomic orbitals in which the valence electrons reside.
+Practically speaking, these blocks are named after the atomic orbitals in which the valence electrons reside.
 The s-block consists of Groups 1 and 2, the p-block consists of Groups 13 to 18, the d-block consists of Groups 3 to 12 (the transition metals), and the f-block consists of the lanthanides and actinides, which are usually placed below the main body of the table.

 Group 1: The Alkali Metals